-When a company earns a profit at the end of a financial year, a certain portion of it is retained in the business to meet future contingencies, growth prospects etc. This amount of money kept aside is termed as reserves.
+At the end of a financial year when a company earns a profit certain portion of it is retained in the business to meet future contingencies, growth prospects, etc. This amount of money kept aside is termed as reserves.
 They are also known as retained earnings.

 They help in fortifying the financial position of a company and can be used for various purposes such as expansion, stable dividend repayments, legal requirements, meeting contingencies, improving the financial situation, investments, etc.

 Examples – General reserve, Reserve for Dividends Equalization, Reserve for Expansion, Reserve for Increased Cost of Replacement etc.

-There are mainly 2 different types Capital and Revenue Reserves.
+There are mainly 2 different types of reserves; Capital and Revenue.

 Inside Financial Statements

-It is shown on the liability side of a balance sheet under the head “Reserves and Surplus” along with capital if a company faces losses then it is not created.
+Reserves are shown on the liability side of a balance sheet under the head “Reserves and Surplus” along with capital.
+If a company faces losses then it may not be created, at all.

 Related Topic – What is a Contra Liability?

 Types of Reserves – Capital Reserve

-The capital reserve is created out of capital profits & are usually not distributed as dividends to shareholders.
-It cannot be created out of profits earned from core operations of a company.
+They are created out of capital profits & are usually not distributed as dividends to shareholders.
+It cannot be created out of profits earned from the core operations of a company.

 - Premium earned on the issue of shares & debentures